Wonder Woman 1984 trailer debuts at DC FanDome, with Cheetah's updated look

-The long-awaited second trailer for Wonder Woman 1984 dropped Saturday during DC FanDome, DC Comics' first ever virtual fan convention.
-The trailer gives fans a good look at Kristen Wiig's wild-haired look and animal-print costume as villain Cheetah, and it even features Steve Trevor (Chris Pine) modeling parachute pants and a star-spangled fanny pack.
+The long-awaited Wonder Woman 1984 second trailer dropped Saturday during DC FanDome, DC Comics' first ever virtual fan convention.
+The trailer gives a good look at Kristen Wiig's wild-haired look and animal-print costume as villain Cheetah, and it even features Steve Trevor (Chris Pine) modeling parachute pants and a star-spangled fanny pack.

 The film moves the action from the 2017 first film's World War I setting to the colorful 1980s, and the trailer shows off classic retro fashions as well as Wonder Woman (Gal Gadot) battling Cheetah in what looks like the White House.